oci-hpc/oci-openfoam-workshop/Documentation/Resource Manager.md

 ### Summary
 In these steps, you will deploy the motorbike model stack using Resource Manager, stack manager that is accessible as a GUI on the OCI portal.

-In the first part of this lab, you will download the latest version of ocihpc.
-Then you will then generate the necessary ssh keys, API signing keys, and configuration file to enable proper API access to OCI.
-Afterwards, you will download the IntelWorkshop stack using ocihpc, and set up the configuration file specific to the IntelWorkshop stack.
-Lastly, using a single ocihpc command, you will deploy a node that is configured for GUI interaction with a motorbike model in 3D virtual space.
+In this lab, you will upload the stack project file to Resource Manager on OCI, and configure the variables in the GUI according to your deployment parameters.
+Then you will deploy the stack via Resource Manager, visualize the motorbike model in 3D virtual space, and finally deprovision the stack via Resource Manager.